Site Logo

 Overview

-There are four (4) types of disability assistances available under Malta’s social security framework.
+There are five (5) types of disability assistances available under Malta’s social security framework.
 These assistances are designed to provide financial support to individuals with physical, intellectual, sensory, or severe disabilities, depending on their age and medical condition.
 The assistances include:

-- Disability Assistance – for individuals aged 16 to under 65 with total paralysis, severe physical impairment, limb amputation, or hearing/speech impairments.
+• Disability Assistance – for individuals aged 16 to under 65 with total paralysis, severe physical impairment, limb amputation, or hearing/speech impairments.
+After assessment by the Inter-Professional Board using the ICF framework, a percentage rating between 45% and 59% is obtained.

-- Severe Disability Assistance (Physical) – for individuals with a physical disability who are capable of gainful employment.
+• Severe Disability Assistance (Physical) – for individuals with a physical disability who are capable of gainful employment.
+After assessment by the Inter-Professional Board using the ICF framework, a percentage rating between 60% and 74% is obtained.

-- Severe Disability Assistance (Intellectual) – for individuals with intellectual and general learning disabilities.
+• Severe Disability Assistance (Intellectual) – for individuals with intellectual and general learning disabilities.
+After assessment by the Inter-Professional Board using the ICF framework, a percentage rating between 60% and 74% is obtained.

-- Assistance for the Visually Impaired – for individuals aged 14 and over who are partially or completely visually impaired.
+• Assistance for the Visually Impaired – for individuals aged 14 and over who are partially or completely visually impaired.
+After assessment by the Inter-Professional Board using the ICF framework, a percentage rating classified with 50% and over is obtained.

 For those children who are younger than the indicated ages above, the Department of Social Security may also provide them with the Disability Child Allowance depending on eligibility criteria.